decred/dcrdex/docs/wiki/Wallet.md

 <img src="./images/using-bison-wallet/wallets-selectVSP.png" width="1200" alt="">

-Once the VSP has been selected, the `Purchase Tickets` button will display a prompt where you can specify the amount of tickets you wish to purchase.The price of a ticket is determined by an algorithm that aims to keep the ticket pool size, which is the total amount of tickets in the PoS system ticket pool, around a target size of 40,960 tickets.
+Once the VSP has been selected, the `Purchase Tickets` button will display a prompt where you can specify the amount of tickets you wish to purchase.
+The price of a ticket is determined by an algorithm that aims to keep the ticket pool size, which is the total amount of tickets in the PoS system ticket pool, around a target size of 40,960 tickets.

 <img src="./images/using-bison-wallet/wallets-purchaseTickets.png" width="1200" alt="">